jackbayliss/jackbayliss.github.io/content/blog/speed-up-laravel-jobs.md

 When going through the Laravel Queue documentation, I noticed a section around [Queued Relationships](https://laravel.com/docs/12.x/queues#handling-relationships) and the d-low is that essentially when you're sending a model to a Job, if your model has relationships loaded, those relationships will also get loaded into the payload of the job.
 This isn't always obvious!

-For example, take the below Job as am example:
+For example, take the below Job as an example:

 ```php
 use App\Models\User;